Comment on page

 This page details the Cinchy v5.1 release notes

-We have added Snowflake's data cloud as a connector for data syncs
+We've added Snowflake's data cloud as a connector for data syncs

 - Our GraphQL API provides a complete and understandable description of your data and gives you the power to ask for exactly what data you need and nothing more all in a single request, while leveraging the existing ecosystem of GraphQL developer tools.